braph/home-tmpfs/README.md

 * Dry sync (see what would be copied):
    `sudo synchome --dry --log-file /tmp/sync.log --exclude-file ~/.config/home-tmpfs-ignore --union-dir /home --perm-dir /.home.perm`

-* Maybe change your exclude file if you see some stuff that shoul'd not be kept.
+* Maybe change your exclude file if you see some stuff that should not be kept.

 * Non-dry sync:
    `sudo synchome --exclude-file ~/.config/home-tmpfs-ignore --union-dir /home --perm-dir /.home.perm`